smurawski/docker-compose-examples/README.md

 The Dev Container configuration will already have the `containerapp` and `containerapp-compose` Azure CLI extensions installed, so will not need to run the commands listed in the section above.

 To run the examples, you will need to authenticate using Azure CLI.
-You can run the following command to authenticate using the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code):
+Run the following command to authenticate using the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code):

 ```bash
 az login --use-device-code